Digital marketers use a variety of digital marketing methods to communicate with customers and promote sales and activities

 What to expect

-- Flexible working patterns and some home-working may be possible.
+- Flexible working patterns and some working from home may be possible.

-This area of work is open to all graduates, however the following subjects may be particularly useful:
+This area of work is open to all graduates, but the following subjects may be particularly helpful:

-If you do not have a related first degree, you may be required to demonstrate a genuine interest in digital marketing, with evidence of a strong personal online profile, e.g. a blog, website or connections and interactions on various social media platforms.
+If you don't have a related first degree, you may be required to demonstrate a genuine interest in digital marketing with evidence of a strong personal online profile, such as a blog, website or connections and interactions on various social media platforms.

-Postgraduate qualifications in digital marketing are offered by an increasing number of UK universities and although not essential, may be helpful for expanding your skills and knowledge particularly if you have a non-related first degree.
+Postgraduate qualifications in digital marketing are offered by an increasing number of UK universities, and although not essential they may be helpful for expanding your skills and knowledge, particularly if you have a non-related first degree.
 Search for postgraduate courses in digital marketing.